A deep dive into how Fit3D calculates body fat using proprietary algorithm.

 A little deeper dive into the details.

 At Fit3D, we work with UCSF, LSU, and the Icahn School of Medicine at Mount Sinai to continue to produce the innovative Fit3D body fat algorithm.
-Please feel free to review the more specific details through our blog post, here, which was released on September 20, 2017.
+Please feel free to review the more specific details through our blog post, here.

 As we get new control data in, which comes in at a rate of about 150 - 200 per month, we revise our algorithm and regress it against all scans in our dataset.
 If the data shows a material improvement, then we strategize the new algorithm's release.